 My church requires us to have liability insurance.
 Where can I get this?

 Currently, Catholic Schoolhouse can offer assistance in finding insurance in your state.
 Contact us when starting your group for more details – we would love to share our hard-learned expertise!

 Is Catholic Schoolhouse just like a Catholic Classical Conversations?

 Well, yes and no. While there are many similarities, we are a unique program.
 We follow Dorothy Sayers classical stages of learning, encouraging grammar stage students to memorize basic, core facts in many subject areas.
 Older students move on to dialectic and rhetoric activities in our Upper-Level Program.
-Our hands-on science program and integrated art curriculum are unique, presented as a separate class by a specially prepared tutor.
+Our hands-on science program and integrated art curriculum are unique, presented as a separate class by a specially prepared Class Leader.
 We are fully Catholic, and in keeping in line with the unique needs of the Catholic family, all of our program takes place in the morning.
 This allows little ones to return home in time for nap time.
-Of course, local directors are welcome to add additional classes, as afternoon add-ons if there is enough interest.
+Of course, local Team Directors and Coordinators are welcome to add additional classes, as afternoon add-ons if there is enough interest.
 Chorus, drama, and other fine arts help round out the desires of Catholic families for “one-stop” enrichment for the whole family.

 May I use Catholic Schoolhouse outside of a Catholic Schoolhouse community?